mapsync/scottsville-advisory/site/content/post/smoke-testing-begins-today.md

 ---
-title: Smoke Testing Begins On North Side
+title: Smoke Testing Continues On North Side
 draft: false
 date: 2021-10-05T13:14:05.924Z
 description: "The Sanitary Sewer Evaluation Survey (SSES) area will be on the